rhysbrooks1/CS321-002-s25-team-09/README.md

 most commonly accepted passwords at certain IPs, commonly failed passwords at specific times of the day, or what common user's IPs are.

 For the given log file, we want to convert its different activity types into various BTrees to better analyze specific types of operations.
-We will make a total of **nine** BTrees with a certain category of extracted data from the log file.
+We will make a total of **nine** BTrees, each with a certain category of extracted data from the log file.

 The following are the types of BTrees that will be created (the key value will be a combination of the two fields that are used in each BTree):
-- Accepted IPs (`accepted-ip`: Accepted log entry along with its IP)
+- Accepted IPs (`accepted-ip`: Accepted log entry along with its IP address)
 - Accepted timestamps (`accepted-timestamp`: Accepted log entry along with its timestamp)
-- Failed IPs (`failed-ip`: Failed log entry along with its IP)
+- Failed IPs (`failed-ip`: Failed log entry along with its IP address)
 - Failed timestamps (`failed-timestamp`: Failed log entry along with its timestamp)
-- Invalid IPs (`invalid-ip`: Invalid log entry along with its IP)
+- Invalid IPs (`invalid-ip`: Invalid log entry along with its IP address)
 - Invalid timestamps (`invalid-timestamp`: Invalid log entry along with its timestamp)
-- Reverse & Address IPs (`reverseaddress-ip`: Reverse or Address log entry along with its IP)
+- Reverse & Address IPs (`reverseaddress-ip`: Reverse or Address log entry along with its IP address)
 - Reverse & Address timestamps (`reverseaddress-timestamp`: Reverse or Address log entry along with its timestamp)
-- User's name and their IPs (`user-ip`: User name and IP from all log entries)
+- User's name and their IPs (`user-ip`: User name and IP address from all log entries)

 See below for a visual of the nine types of BTrees.